dhk/adventures-in-ai/server-location/README.md

+# What does this do?
+Provides a Chrome browswer-extension that shows you the location of the web server that your page is currently pointing at

 # What's this all about?
 I wanted to experience the process of generating an app in a language & framework with which I'm unfamiliar.
 I've never created a browswer extension before although I've used JavaScript extensively in the past.